This article has been updated for 2019

 Some of the most common questions about Australian Immigration are around age.

-Put simply, if you are considering immigrating to Australia time is never on your side!
+Put simply, if you are considering emigrating to Australia in 2019 time is never on your side!

 We always recommend the process be started as soon as eligibility to emigrate is established.
 Remember, there is an age limit to emigrate to Australia and the rules are applied without exception in all cases.